themachinehead/Jupyter-notebooks/README.md

 # Jupyter-notebooks

+## About this repo

-List of Jupyter notebook with tutorials from the "The Machine Head" community.
+List of Jupyter notebooks with tutorials from the Machine Head community.